arschles/go-in-5-minutes/episode1/README.md

-# Building a RESTful API with Gorilla Mux
+# Building a RESTful API with net/http

 Go in 5 Minutes, episode 1.

-This screencast shows off some of the features of [Gorilla Mux](https://godoc.org/github.com/gorilla/mux) by implementing a key/value store behind a RESTful API.
+This screencast shows how to build a non-trivial HTTP API using nothing but [`net/http`](https://godoc.org/net/http).

 ## Administrivia